 Has been used as a proxy for sub-lethal stress in other systems.
 Has shown plastic response/ clinal variation in responsiveness to thermal stress

-(start with an example of hsps as a biomarker for stress?)
+(start with an example of hsps as a biomarker for stress?) no, cite papers that say they’re a good biomarker

 When environmental factors − such as temperature − inflict protein damage, organisms utilize the cellular stress response (CSR) to cope with heat stress (Morris et al. 2013).